SifatSikder/Gomuko-AI-Project-1/README.md

   When game finished print result

 **Makemove(board,player):**
-  make a move based on the current player
+Make a move based on the current player
   1. PlayerMove
   2. AI Move